oprypin/markdown-callouts/docs/index.md

 Inline Markdown (links, italics, etc.) is handled normally for the rest of the text.
 Block-level Markdown (lists, quotes, etc.) is not allowed.

+The space after the colon can instead be a newline as well.

 #### Block-level syntax

 To allow putting multiple paragraphs into the same callout and enable all of Markdown features, use the block-level syntax, which works the same as a [blockquote](https://daringfireball.net/projects/markdown/syntax#blockquote), but with the mandatory all-caps word at the beginning of it: